Chomenor/ioef-cmod/new-filesystem-readme.md

 # ID Pak Precedence

-In the original filesystem the ID paks, pak0.pk3 - pak8.pk3, are treated with the same alphabetical precedence as any other pak.
-This means any pak in baseq3 that happens to have a higher alphabetical rank, such as "qpak.pk3", will override the ID paks if there are any resource conflicts.
-This can lead to unwanted effects if any misplaced or incompatible pk3s are present in baseq3.

-In the new filesystem the ID paks, or whichever core paks were defined by hash when the game was compiled, are given automatic precedence over other paks in baseq3.
-If you want to intentionally override the ID paks without explicitly loading a mod, you can create a directory named "basemod" alongside baseq3 and place your mod paks in it.
-This way they will take precedence over anything in baseq3, even the ID paks.
+In this project, the ID paks, pak0.pk3 - pak8.pk3, automatically take precedence over other paks in baseq3.
+This is one of the key features that makes this project more stable than the original filesystem, because it prevents pk3s that are only intended to add maps or models from breaking the core game assets.

-In general regular maps and skins will work fine in baseq3, but things that work by overriding existing game assets, such as crosshairs, will need to be moved to basemod to take effect.
+To allow users to intentionally modify the game, a new directory called "basemod" is supported.
+Files in this directory will always override files in baseq3, including the ID paks.
+In general regular maps and models will work fine in baseq3, but things that work by overriding existing game assets, such as crosshairs, enhanced texture mods, and VMs, will need to be moved to basemod to take effect.

 # Mod Settings Option